Kitymeowmeow-turt/CraftRoute/README.md

 I'd like to show you in game screenshots, but I'm wary of blozzard targeting me over showing any game assets whatsoever, so I'm going to describe using it and provide a copy and pasted report.

 Using CraftRoutes for non-gnomes is simple, you go to the auction house, scan, hit the create route button.
 The **copy and pastable report** (Ctrl+A Ctrl+C) you receive has a cost breakdown with comparison to the total cost breakdown of the static guide website many use, wow-professions.
-Below is a picture of what you would see in game when you generate a report.
+Below is a picture of what you would see in game when you generate a report without selling to auctionhouse checkbox enabled.

 ```
 Alchemy -- cheapest 1 to 300 route  [CraftRoute (optimized)]